 Priority treatment for MPS session requires appropriate ARP and 5QI (plus 5G QoS characteristics) setting for QoS Flows according to the operator's policy.

 NOTE 4: Use of QoS Flows for MPS with non-standardized 5QI values enables the flexible assignment of 5G QoS characteristics (e.g. priority level) for MPS.

+Section 5.x provides the mechanisms within 5G system how the architectural requirements are fulfilled in delivering the MPS services by the network.

 When an MPS session is requested by a Service User, the following principles apply in the network: